Andi Osho

-Yewande "Andi" Osho (born 27 January 1973) is a British stand-up comedian, actress and television presenter.
+Yewande "Andi" Osho (born 27 January 1973) is a British actress, writer, and blogger who had previously been a stand-up comedian and television presenter.

 Life and career

 Osho was born in Plaistow, East London, to Nigerian parents.

 After working in television production, Osho turned to acting in 2003.
 By 2006, she decided to go into stand-up comedy.
 Osho spent a number of years working as a receptionist by day, while improving her stand-up comedy routines in the evenings.

 In 2006, Osho starred as Alma in American playwright Dael Orlandersmith's drama Yellowman at Liverpool's Everyman Theatre.
 Other theatre work includes a performance in the title role of Medea (Barons Court Theatre, 2005), Amanda in Cigarettes, Coffee and Paranoia (King's Head Theatre, 2005) and Zimbabwean exile Faith in the devised piece Qabuka (Oval House Theatre, 2005).

 Osho's television roles include Lin Colvin in Casualty, Adeola Brooker in Doctors, Dr Rogers in Footballers' Wives: Extra Time and Angela Parker in Sea of Souls.
 She has also appeared in Waking the Dead, EastEnders, Comedy Central's @midnight, Night and Day, Kiri, and Russell Brand and Friends for Channel 4.
 In 2020 she appeared in Death in Paradise.